Reaching Native American Audiences

 United Tribes Technical College

-Served by the staff of the Burleigh County office of the NDSU Extension Service
+Served by the staff of theffice of the NDSU Extension Service

-The Extension Agent, Family Nutrition Program, received a grant in Oct.
-2014 for a farmers market promotion program that will focus on the United Tribes Technical College (UTTC) campus and Supplemental Nutrition Assistance Program (SNAP) recipients in the community.
-Planning is in the very early stages.
+In collaboration with the Land-Grant Extension staff at United Tribes Technical College (UTTC), the Extension Agent, Family Nutrition Program, received a grant in Oct.
+2014 for a farmers market promotion program that will focus on the UTTC campus and Supplemental Nutrition Assistance Program (SNAP) recipients in the community.
+Planning is in the very early stages for expanding the Winter Market and BisMarket.